vishalcloudyuga/dcos-docs/1.7/usage/service-discovery/virtual-ip-addresses.md

 - `"WORDPRESS_DB_HOST": "3.3.0.6:3306"` configures the database host by the `wordpress` Docker container.

-- The `acceptedRoles` array specifies the `slave_public` role, which will ensure Wordpress will be installed on a public node.
+- The `acceptedRoles` array specifies the `slave_public` role, which will ensure WordPress will be installed on a public node.
 For more information, refer to the [Deploying a Containerized App on a Public Node](https://docs.mesosphere.com/usage/tutorials/containerized-app/) tutorial.

-Now that we have our application definitions ready, let's fire up the Marathon web UI and deploy them.
+Now that you have your application definitions ready, let's fire up the DC/OS Marathon web UI and deploy them.

 ## Deploying the Web App via the Marathon Web Interface